GDPR & Data Processing

 11.3.Changes in Applicable Data Protection Laws.
 Controller/business may by at least forty-five (45) calendar days' prior written notice to processor/service provider, request in writing any changes to this DPA, if they are required, as a result of any change in any Applicable Data Protection Law, regarding the lawfulness of the processing of User Data.
 If controller/business provides its modification request, processor/service provider shall make commercially reasonable efforts to accommodate such modification request, and controller/business shall not unreasonably withhold or delay agreement to any consequential changes to this DPA to protect the processor/service provider against any additional risks, and/or to indemnify and compensate processor/service provider for any further costs associated with the changes made hereunder.

 11.4.Severance.
 Should any provision of this DPA be invalid or unenforceable, then the remainder of this DPA shall remain valid and in force.
 The invalid or unenforceable provision shall either be (i) amended as necessary to ensure its validity and enforceability, while preserving the parties’ intentions as closely as possible or, if this is not possible, (ii) construed in a manner as if the invalid or unenforceable part had never been contained therein.

 Details of Processing of Processed Personal Data

 (As required by Article 28(3) of the GDPR)

-The subject matter and duration of the Processing of the Processed Personal Data are set forth in the Terms and this DPA.
+1. The subject matter and duration of the processing of processed personal data are set forth in the Terms.

-3. The types of Processed Personal Data to be Processed are as detailed in the Privacy Notice.
+3. The types of processed personal data to be processed are as detailed in the PN.

-4. The categories of Data Subject to whom the Processed Personal Data relates to are as follows: natural persons who are end users of the Controller's or any other third parties' services.
+4. The categories of data subjects to whom the processed personal data relates to are as follows: natural persons who are end users of the Controller's or any other third parties' services.

-5. The obligations and rights of Controller are as set forth in the GDPR.
+5. The obligations and rights of Controller are as set forth herein and in the GDPR.